 -

 Customs Stamp: Before departure, you must obtain a customs stamp on the tax refund form for all eligible purchases.
-This can be done digitally.
+This can be done digitally at a DEV (Digital Export Validation) kiosk or via your smartphone, though keep in mind a small service fee (ranging from €4 to €11 depending on if your form is digital or manual) will be deducted from your refund.
+More on the DEV below.

-What is the VAT rate in Austria?
+What is the VAT Rate in Austria?

 In Austria, there are three VAT levels.
 Different products have different VAT rates: